Energy — we need it to stay alive. But what exactly is it, and what ‘flavors’ does it come in? Let’s find out.

 Combustion, that merry thing keeping the world going, is a superb example of chemical energy being released.
-Fire is what happens when oxygen molecules bind to various compounds, releasing the chemical energy in their double bond.
+Fire is what happens when oxygen molecules bind to various compounds, releasing the energy in their bonds.

-This type of energy is the result of the flow of electric charge within a conductive material due to electrical attraction or repulsion between charged particles.
-Electrical energy can be potential energy (static electricity) or kinetic energy (when the charges are in motion, i.e. electrical current).
+This type of energy is the result of the flow of electric charge through a conductor due to electrical attraction or repulsion between charged particles.
+Electrical energy can be potential (static electricity) or kinetic (when the charges are in motion, i.e. electrical current).

 It is generated from differences in electrical potential between two or more objects in a given system.
 It can also be generated by kinetic force, though the movement of a copper wire loop or disk around the poles of a magnet.
 Generally speaking, this works because the electrons in the copper wire are free to move about as they please.